tari-project/tari/RFC/src/RFC-0201_TariScript.md

 proposal for LiteCoin ([LIP-004]), this project's [HTLC RFC](RFC-0230_HTLC.md) and the pegging proposals for the Clacks side-chain.

-Some smart contract features are possible in vanilla Mimblewimble using [Scriptless scripts], such as
+Some smart contract features are possible, or partly possible in vanilla Mimblewimble using [Scriptless scripts], such as

 * Atomic swaps
 * Hash time-locked contracts